mgamal92/ecommerce-workshop/README.md

 ### Editor Section:

   - Categories
+    - List categories
+    - Show a category
+    - Create a category
-  - List/Show/Create/Update
+    - Update a category
   - Products
+    - List categories
+    - Show a category
+    - Create a category
-  - List/Show/Create/Update
+    - Update a category
     - Could be importable

 # Contributing